wso2/docs-is/en/docs/learn/login-to-magento-using-wso2-identity-server.md

 SAML Single Sign on (SSO) plugin to get support for SAML.

 !!! tip "Before you begin!"
-    You need to have Magento 2+ installation to procceed with this tutorial.
+    You need to have [Magento 2+](https://magento.com/) installation to proceed with this tutorial.

 Let's get started!